 You may find it helpful to number the projects in the Project Catalog sequentially (it helps if you number them 10, 20, 30 and so on.)
 When you bring next actions through onto your Next Action List, you can bring through the project number as well, so that you know which project the action belongs to.

 Where you have several Next Actions, prioritize them from A to F, depending on their importance, value, urgency and relevance to your goals.
-(If you have trouble deciding whether a task is urgent or important, our article on the Urgent/Important Matrix shows you how to tell the difference.)

 Then monitor your success in dealing with these actions.
 If you find that actions are "stagnating" on your list, consider whether you should either cancel these projects, or whether you should raise their priority so that you deal with them.